CatMMachado/rest-apis/Tutorial/RestGuidelines.md

+# To check if something missing from "guidelinesInController.md"

 For each guideline, you’ll find a short explanation and a reference to the file and region in this repository where you can see how it’s implemented.

 ---